 For help in an emergency, including police, medical emergency or fire: CALL 9-1-1

-When you dial 9-1-1, your call is answered by the Dublin Division of Police if you are calling from within City limits.
+When you dial 9-1-1, your call is answered by the Northwest Regional Emergency Communications Center if you are calling from within City limits.
 The enhanced 9-1-1 system automatically prints the address and telephone number from where you are calling onto the dispatcher’s screen.

 The dispatcher will answer your call by saying: